- Introduction to CPS

 On the occasion of SUNY Buffalo State's 150th Anniversary

 The Office of Continuing Professional Studies originated in 1967 as the Continuing Education Office, with a focus on non-credit and avocational courses targeted to the Western New York community at large.
-The primary goal was to make all of the resources of the college accessible to the region as a whole.
+The primary goal was to make all of the resources of the university accessible to the region as a whole.
 From the period of 1967 through 1982, the department was housed in Rockwell Hall, and then moved to Cleveland Hall.
 The programming itself evolved into an extensive professional development series available throughout the east coast.

 In 1982, the Continuing Education Office reinvented itself as the Lifelong Learning Center, with a new mission of serving an adult learning population that was manifesting locally as the industrial employment base was shrinking.
 The Center coordinated and facilitated multiple levels of service for evening and adult students, and offered its own interdisciplinary degree designed to reflect the unique needs and abilities of those individuals.

-Expanding its horizons, the Lifelong Learning Center partnered with the Center for Development of Human Services to coordinate an academic program for the Erie County Department of Social Services Employee Education Program; additionally, the Center provided off campus college credit programs to local employers.
+Expanding its horizons, the Lifelong Learning Center partnered with the Center for Development of Human Services to coordinate an academic program for the Erie County Department of Social Services Employee Education Program; additionally, the Center provided off-campus college credit programs to local employers.

 The Lifelong Learning Center also met the need for non-credit community service programming through a comprehensive approach to learning, training and skill building.
-At times, programs were offered on a contractual basis, such as the Drinking Driver Program, or were developed to meet a specific need, such as real estate and insurance licensing test preparation, arborist training, and even a large, internationally taught program prepping accountants on multiple continents for proficiency in U.S. tax law for certification purposes.
+At times, programs were offered on a contractual basis, such as the Drinking Driver Program, or were developed to meet a specific need, such as real estate and insurance licensing test preparation, arborist training, and even a large, internationally-taught program prepping accountants on multiple continents for proficiency in U.S. tax law for certification purposes.

-In the late 1990’s, seeking to respond to the ever-changing needs of the community and its diverse populations, the Lifelong Learning Center moved back to Cleveland Hall, its current location; in 2005, the office was renamed the Office of Continuing Professional Studies (CPS).
+In the late 1990’s, seeking to respond to the ever-changing needs of the community and its diverse populations, the Lifelong Learning Center moved back to Cleveland Hall, its current location.
+In 2005 the office was renamed the Office of Continuing Professional Studies (CPS).
 Over the course of the next 15 years, the Office of Continuing Professional Studies focused on fewer, but larger and more diverse programs, generating significant income for the college:

 The Drinking Driver Program, renamed the Impaired Driver Program, was the longest running program managed by CPS operating for more than 20 years.